There are characters in the Gradius series. However, few of them are enough information to be included in this page.

 - Hive Mind: Gofer's one of the beings that can control the entire Bacterian Empire.

 - My Death Is Just the Beginning: Gofer in Gradius IV states that he will be reborn in every single piece of Gofer's body.
-Fridge Logic would make his last words more of a warning than just mere words.
+Fridge Horror would make his last words more of a warning than just mere words.

 - Recurring Character: The Final Boss of two of the Gradius games.

 - Was Once a Man: Until Bacterion turned Gofer into a giant skinless head.

 - Zero-Effort Boss: In all arcade versions of the mainline games, Gofer doesn't attack when the Vic Viper reaches him; all one has to do is shoot the tendrills holding his head to the ceiling.
-In the NES port of II, he does spit out ballistics, and one of the sub-games does have him as a standard boss.
+In the NES port of II, he does spit out ballistics, but he's still very much a pushover.
+Nemesis 3 does have him as a standard boss.